 Denosumab is approved to treat:

-- Giant cell tumor of the bone.
+- Giant cell tumor of the bone that cannot be removed by surgery.
 It is used in adults and in adolescents whose bones have finished growing.

 Denosumab is approved to prevent:

 - Broken bones and other bone problems caused by multiple myeloma or by solid tumors that have metastasized (spread) to bone.
 This use is approved for the Xgeva brand of denosumab.

 - Prostate cancer in men receiving androgen deprivation therapy.

 Denosumab is also being studied in the treatment of other conditions and types of cancer.